How to Manage Remote Work Teams: A 101 Guide

 - Basecamp – Basecamp is a digital HQ that serves as a project management tool primarily, but allows you to stay in touch with others via sharing files and messaging.

 Misunderstanding the nature of a task and project can delay progress as team members have to ask questions and await the responses before getting stuck in.
-As such, it’s important to hold briefings whenever possible, to fill team members in with the details of the project and the specifics of the tasks on their plate.
+As such, it’s important to hold briefings whenever possible.
+In order to fill team members in with the details of the project and the specifics of the tasks on their plate.

 You can also use communication tools like Slack to remind team members of their responsibilities via a brief bulleted list which can act as a clarifying reference point.